RichardWessels/BatchRenamer/README.md

 - Tkinter (usually bundled with Python)
 - Ability to navigate terminal/Power Shell/Command Prompt (for brevity sake, I'll just say terminal from now on)

-The program has both a graphical user interface (GUI) and a command-line interface.
+The program has both a graphical user interface (GUI) and a command-line interface (CLI).

 Running the GUI: